Modality specific U-Net variants for biomedical image segmentation: A survey: Introduction

 \subsection{Review process}

 The basis of including a research article in this survey is that the article describes the research on U-Net based biomedical image segmentation.
-The articles confirming vivid architectures or frameworks are only included if the authors claimed certain advancement or novel contribution, whereas articles with pure discussions are excluded; fortunately, such articles are limited and hence will not affect the outcome of this survey.

-The search for the articles is performed on Google Scholar, which is one of the best academic search engine~\cite{academicse2020}, where relevant articles are identified using the search string, SS1 as shown in Table~\ref{tabss1}.
-Among the acquired papers, the high quality journals or conferences are confirmed by analysing its impact factor (high), h-index (high), peer-review process (transparent), indexing (MEDLINE, Elsevier Scopus and EMBASE, Clarivate Analytics Web of Science, Science Citation Index, etc.) and scientific rigor.
-These reputed journals are identified from the ranked list, CORE~\cite{core2020}.
+The articles confirming vivid architectures or frameworks are only included if the authors claimed certain advancements or novel contributions, whereas articles with pure discussions are excluded; fortunately, such articles are limited and hence will not affect the outcome of this survey.
+The search for the articles is performed on Google Scholar, which is one of the best academic search engine~\citep{academicse2020}, where relevant articles are identified using the search string, SS1 as shown in Table~\ref{tab3}.
+Among the acquired papers, the high quality journals or conferences are confirmed by analyzing its impact factor (high), h-index (high), peer-review process (transparent), indexing (MEDLINE, Elsevier Scopus and EMBASE, Clarivate Analytics Web of Science, Science Citation Index, etc.) and scientific rigor.
+These reputed journals are identified from the ranked list, CORE~\citep{core2020}.
 However, some articles are also included from popular preprint servers such as arXiv.
 With such a huge pool of acquired articles, the most relevant articles are filtered with a thorough examination (journal or conference quality, cite score and contribution) to include in this survey.
+These articles are analysed by categorizing it in one of the proposed classes and highlighting the architectural design of U-Net variant along with the achieved results and further possible improvements to address modality specific segmentation challenges.